AMWA-TV/is-11/docs/Data Model.md

 The IS-04 hierarchy is preserved.
 Additionally, Senders managed with IS-11 SHOULD be associated with 1 or more Input resources and Receivers managed with IS-11 SHOULD be associated with 1 or more Output resources.

+Inputs MAY be associated with multiple Senders, E.g. An Input carrying multiple media formats at a time (e.g. video and audio) MAY be associated with multiple Senders of varying formats, an Input carrying a given media format that is segmented into multiple parts MAY be associated with multiple Senders of the same formats.

-Inputs/Outputs carrying multiple media formats at a time (e.g. video and audio) MAY be associated with multiple Senders/Receivers of given formats.
+Outputs MAY be associated with multiple Receivers, E.g. An Output carrying multiple media formats at a time (e.g. video and audio) MAY be associated with multiple Receivers of varying formats, an Output carrying a given media format that is composited from multiple parts MAY be associated with multiple Receivers of the same formats.

 ## Input Representation